 On 15th March 2013, I woke up early, feeling all happy and had my expectations high because I knew my expected baby would come any time.
 I started packing my bags and my baby’s clothes anxiously waiting for the clock to tick 9 so that I would leave for the hospital.
 My elder son Syd could also not wait to see who his new friend would be.
 He kept asking “Mummy, are you going to come with the baby home today?”
 I smiled back and told him yes “papa” I will bring him home.

 At midnight of 16th March, Baby Ty was born and was presented to us.
-His dad received him and confirmed that he was a health chubby baby boy born at 3.2 kgs.
-The following day I woke up early in the morning feeling nice, happy and all smiles ready to receive my baby and start bonding with him.
-Unfortunately this was not the case!
+His dad received him and confirmed that he was a healthy chubby baby boy born at 3.2 kgs.
+The following day I woke up early in the morning feeling nice, happy, and all smiles ready to receive my baby and start bonding with him.
+Unfortunately, this was not the case!
 I remember finding it weird that all mothers in the ward had already been given their babies, while I hadn’t.
 I wondered what was wrong.

 I decided to go to the nurse’s room to confirm what had happened and to find out the reason why my son had not been presented to me.
 I was told to just wait because some babies were still at the nursery and would come as soon as the nurses were done with them.
 At this point my heart began to beat and my body started communicating in a manner likely to suggest that there was something different…. something wrong ….I had a weird feeling deep down in my heart.